esaruoho/paketti-manual/README.md

 ---
 ### 2025-04-14 - esaruoho
-Improvement: Conversion to 8bit 16bit 24bit of selected sample or all samples in selected Instrument.
+Improvement: Conversion to 8-bit 16-bit 24-bit of selected sample or all samples in selected Instrument. (bit rate / bit depth)

 ----
 ### 2025-04-16 - esaruoho